laconiajs/website/docs/introduction/getting-started.md

   idGenerator: new UuidIdGenerator()
 });

-// Handler function, which do not have any object instantiations exports.app = async (event, { orderRepository, idGenerator }) => {
+// Your application core, which do not have any object instantiations const app = async (input, { orderRepository, idGenerator }) => {
   // Dependencies made available via destructuring await orderRepository.save(order);
 };

+// An adapter that converts event object into your application input const adapter = app => (event, dependencies) => {
+  return app(convertToInput(event), dependencies);
+};

-exports.handler = laconia(exports.app).register(instances);
+exports.handler = laconia(adapter(app)).register(instances);
 ```

-The rest of the packages help you write application against your serverless ecosystem, such as how you should invoke other
+The rest of the packages help you write application against your serverless
-Lambdas, how can you should retrieve secrets, how you should adapt AWS events to your application inputs, etc.
+ecosystem, such as how you should invoke other Lambdas, how can you should
+retrieve secrets, how you should adapt AWS events to your application inputs,
+etc.

 # Learn Laconia

-To learn more about how you can use Laconia, check out the guides and API references section on this documentation site.

-To understand more about the background and the philosophy Laconia has, follow through the rest of the introduction section.
+To learn more about Laconia, check out the rest of the introduction section.